eclipse/mraa/docs/building.md

 [Doxygen](http://doxygen.org):
  `-DBUILDDOC=ON`

-Building with Python 3 (careful you need to clear CMake cache between Python version switches!)
- `-DBUILDPYTHON3=ON`

 Override build architecture (this is useful because on x86 ARM code is not compiled so use this flag to force the target arch) `-DBUILDARCH=arm`